-Creamy apple streusel cheesecake, the perfect autumn cheesecake made with apples and topped with lots of sweet crumbs.
+This creamy apple streusel cheesecake is the perfect autumn cheesecake made with apples and topped with lots of sweet crumbs.

-Incredibly creamy apple streusel cheesecake with soft and aromatic apples cubes and topped with crunchy, sweet crumbs.
+Incredibly creamy apple streusel cheesecake with soft and aromatic apple cubes and topped with crunchy, sweet crumbs.

 I couldn't resist another cheesecake.
-I know I've already posted lots of them in July, fruity ones like the Blueberry or the Cherry Cheesecake, others full of chocolate like the Double Chocolate Cheesecake and the White Chocolate Apricot Cheesecake and so on.
+I know I've already posted lots of them in July: fruity ones like the No-Bake Blueberry Lemon Curd Cheesecake or the Cherry Cheesecake Bars, others full of chocolate like Nigella's Chocolate Cheesecake and the White Chocolate Apricot Cheesecake, and so on.

 Ingredients